 Why is this a model answer?

-This is a model answer because it applies information from the stress – strain graph to engineering context.
-It refers to yield strength and ultimate tensile strength explaining how each is used to prevent failure.
+This is a model answer because it applies information from the stress – strain graph to an engineering context.
+It refers to yield strength and ultimate tensile strength, explaining how each is used to prevent failure.

-The answer is well reasoned, as it does not just state these properties but explains their importance.
-For example, it explains that staying below yield strength prevents permanent deformation.
+The answer is well-reasoned, as it does not just state these properties but explains their importance.
+For example, it explains that staying below the yield strength prevents permanent deformation.

 Model answer – development required